pyenoma/workflow-library/README.md

 ## Support

-1. Check the documentation.
+1. Check the documentation for common issues and solutions.
-2. Open an issue in the GitHub repository.
+2. Open an issue in the GitHub repository if you find a bug or need help.
-3. Contact the maintainers.
+3. Contact the maintainers for specific inquiries or collaboration.

 ---